marcel-w-linux/Portfolio/Project_4/README.md

 The script also takes one additional option:
 '-e': to translate to the opposite language (in this case, from Polish to English).
+To use the script, the file `dictionary.txt` has to be in the same directory.

 Usage of the script:
 ./words.sh [-e]